PovelitelMux/SQL-Exploratory-Analysis-of-Coronavirus-Deaths-and-Vaccinations-Dataset/README.md

 8. Total population and vaccinations per population over time (see the following PNG file: '08-graph...').
 9. CTE used to perform calculations on the percentage of vaccinated people in Ukraine over time (see the following PNG file: '09-graph...').
 10. New vaccinations in Ukraine over time (see the following PNG file: '10-graph...').
-11. Temporary table used to perform calculations.
+11. Temporary table used to perform calculations (see the following PNG file: '11-graph...').
 12. View created to store data for later visualizations.

 ## Summary of the observations: